Edith Marian Begbie

-Edith Marian Begbie (8 February 1866 - 27 March 1932) was a militant Scottish suffragette and member of the Women's Social and Political Union (WSPU) who went on hunger strike in Winson Green Prison in Birmingham in 1912 and who was awarded the WSPU's Hunger Strike Medal.
+Edith Marian Begbie (8 February 1866 - 27 March 1932) was a Scottish suffragette and member of the Women's Social and Political Union (WSPU) who went on hunger strike in Winson Green Prison in Birmingham in 1912 and who was awarded the WSPU's Hunger Strike Medal.

 Early life

-She was born in 1866 as Edith Marian Macfarlane in Leith in Midlothian in Scotland, the oldest daughter of at least twelve children born to Marian Elizabeth née Newton (1841-1883) and John Macfarlane (1837-1903).
+She was born in 1866 as Edith Marian Macfarlane in Leith in Midlothian in Scotland, the oldest daughter of at least twelve children born to Marian Elizabeth née Newton (1841–1883) and John Macfarlane (1837–1903).
 The couple's second daughter, Florence Geraldine Macfarlane (1867–1944) who sometimes using the pseudonym Muriel Muir was also to take an active role in the suffrage movement.
 In 1856 John Macfarlane joined the family business making wire cloth products and which also moved into paper milling.
 The 1881 census shows that by that year the family had moved to Edinburgh.
 As his businesses became more profitable John Macfarlane founded a liberal newspaper and his liberal principles may have influenced his daughters in their later actions.
 By 1901 Florence was running a hospital for women in Edinburgh with two of her younger sisters.
 In 1888 Edith Marian Macfarlane married John Aitchison Begbie (1859–1907), an East India merchant, following which the couple moved to Stanmore in Middlesex where they had four children: George Begbie (1889–); Thomas Newton Begbie (1891–1919); William Herbert Begbie (1893–1959), and Hilda Aitchison Begbie (1897–1936).